rust-lang/rust-wiki-backup/Proposal-to-address-Dan's-bug.md

 - Only allow variant patterns to be matched against immutable memory
 - Only allow dereferencing (auto or otherwise) in patterns against immutable memory.
-- Fix a type hole in current system where immutability does not in fact mean "won't be modified"
+- Fix a type hole in current system where immutability does not in fact mean "won't be modified" via the introduction of a `&`, `&const`, and `&mut` reference types (a.k.a., regions).
-- In process, introduce a bound `assign` which refines `copy` to indicate types that can safely be overwritten

 ## The solution